GillianTrethewey/GillianTrethewey/README.md

 I have completed COMP200 and the MATH requirements for computer science at Athabasca University.
 The math was review since my engineering degree covered that.
 I code consistently and I'm serious about learning the skills required to land a full-time job doing development.

 I'm a loyal, steady, hard-worker with strong ethics.

+Very proud of my Django app that combines a GitHub API along with Postgresql DB to render a Resources section.
+Deployed on Heroku at https://gillian-trethewey-django-db.herokuapp.com/
 <br>

 **Snapshot:**